annasen/mRNA_half-life/README.md

 Here we present a pipeline to identify newly transcribed transcripts.
 The cells were treated 4 hours with the 4sU.
 This is a uracil analog, which upon incorporation into newly synthesized RNA can be chemically converted to a C (we observe T->C conversion in newly transcribed mRNA).
 After subsequent library prep and sequencing these conversions can be mapped back to the genome identifying newly synthesized RNAs

-This workflow combines bulk PAS-seq2, CEL-Seq2, and GRAND-SLAM.
+This workflow combines bulk **PAS-seq2, CEL-Seq2, and GRAND-SLAM**.
 > Yoon Y, Soles LV, Shi Y. PAS-seq 2: A fast and sensitive method for global profiling of polyadenylated RNAs.
 Methods Enzymol.
 2021;655:25-35. doi: 10.1016/bs.mie.2021.03.013.
 Epub 2021 Apr 23.
 PMID: 34183125.
 Hashimshony, T., Senderovich, N., Avital, G. et al.
 >
 > CEL-Seq2: sensitive highly-multiplexed single-cell RNA-Seq.
 Genome Biol 17, 77 (2016). https://doi.org/10.1186/s13059-016-0938-8